 - Patient at least 18 years of age

-The following conditions may disqualify a patient for spinal decompression treatment.
-Always consult your spinal decompression specialist to see if you are a candidate for spinal decompression therapy.
+The following conditions may disqualify a patient for spinal decompression therapy treatment.
+Always consult a spinal decompression therapy specialist to see if you are a candidate for spinal decompression therapy.
 Candidates that may not qualify for spinal decompression therapy include the following.

 - Hardware in the spine such as screws and rods